Musixal/Marzban-Tools/README.md

 # Marzban-Tools
-Tools to improve the experience of using Marzaban panel
+Tools to improve the experience of using Marzban panel